prenda-school/design-system/CONTRIBUTING.md

 `;

 const SparkButton: FC<ButtonProps> = ({ capturedProp, ...other}) => {
-  ... // something with `capturedProp`
+  ... // something with `capturedProp` & other logic

   return (
     <Button {...other}>